 NEED HELP DECIDING?

 One difference among these opportunities is the time commitment from the client and from the Statistics expert.
 SOS involves the least time—a one-hour meeting with a follow-up one-page report—and has fast turn-around time.
-STAT 551 students, may spend 2-4 hours with the client, and then aim for a report with two weeks of the last contact.
-A team of STAT 450 and STAT 550 students work together on one project, spending an entire semester and interacting regularly with the client, either in person or via distance methods like Skype.
+STAT 551 students, may spend 2-4 hours with the client, and then aim for a report within two weeks of the last contact.
+A team of STAT 450 and STAT 550 students work together on one project, spending an entire semester and interacting regularly with the client, either in person or via distance methods like skype.
 Another difference among the opportunities is that the client receives advice and a report via STAT 551 and SOS, but does not receive statistical analysis.
-STAT 450 and STAT 550 students carry out data analysis—so, of course, they will need the data.
+STAT 450 and STAT 550 students carry out data analysis - so, of course, they will need the data.
 If you are still unsure which is most suitable simply mention this when you submit your project description.

 NEED FURTHER HELP?

 Where further work is desired, ASDa, the Statistics Department’s Applied Statistics and Data Science Group (formerly called SCARL), has fee-for-service options.
 Also available is help through the Short Term Consulting Service, run entirely by the graduate students of the Department of Statistics who have completed the course Stat 550, Techniques of Statistical Consulting.
 For more information, please check: https://www.stat.ubc.ca/how-can-you-get-help-your-data; or https://www.stat.ubc.ca/~stcs/; or http://asda.stat.ubc.ca.